FatihOrhan0/algos/readme.md

 # Common algorithms/problems

-Contains some useful functions and some solutions to practice problems.
+This repository contains some very common algorithm implementations and solutions to various computation problems.

-More descriptions will be added as this repo gets evolved.